-The PACR Committee completes a yearly appraisal and compensation review of the NHPC Chief Executive Office (CEO).
+The PACR Committee completes a yearly appraisal and compensation review of the NHPC Chief Executive Officer (CEO).
 This committee documents their appraisal findings and a complete compensation review of the NHPC CEO through the set process.

 The PACR is a Governance Committee under the Board of Directors authority.
 The committee is chaired by the sitting President of the NHPC Board of Directors.

-The Task Force allows all Alberta massage therapists to share and develop information with authority.
+The task force allows all Alberta massage therapists to share and develop information with authority.
 It also provides the government with information from massage therapists relating to Alberta Motor Vehicle Accident Insurance.

 Task Force Responsibilities

-The MVAI Task Force has a representative from each Massage Therapy Association in Alberta — the Remedial Massage Therapists Association (RMTA), the Natural Health Practitioners of Canada (NHPC), and the Massage Therapist Association of Alberta (MTAA) — as well as a Staff Liaison.
+The MVAI Task Force has a representative from each massage therapy association in Alberta — the Remedial Massage Therapists Association (RMTA), the Natural Health Practitioners of Canada (NHPC), and the Massage Therapist Association of Alberta (MTAA) — as well as a Staff Liaison.

 The Awards Committee was re-established in 2016 to recognize members or others who have made a significant commitment, a noteworthy contribution, or demonstrated dedication to the NHPC and/or holistic health care.